Which Size of Gallbladder Stone is Dangerous?

 Can stones come back after surgery?

-How long does it take to recover from surgery?
+How long does recovery from surgery take?

 Can stones cause complications during pregnancy?

-What’s the link between obesity and stones?
+What’s link between obesity and stones?

 Living with a Healthy Gallbladder